brainstormforce/header-footer-elementor/README.md

 ## Changelog ##

 ### 1.6.34.1 ###
-- Improvement: Replaced SVG sanitizer library with Elementor's inbuilt sanitize function.
+- Improvement: Updated sanitize SVG function.

 ### 1.6.34 ###
-- Fix: Navigation Menu - Submenus show up for few seconds during the page load
+- Navigation Menu - Submenus show up for few seconds during the page load
-- Fix: Navigation Menu - Huge icon show up for few seconds during the page load
+- Navigation Menu - Huge icon show up for few seconds during the page load
-- Fix: Navigation Menu - Unable to click on submenu when top distance is added for dropdown
+- Navigation Menu - Unable to click on submenu when top distance is added for dropdown

 ### 1.6.33 ###
 - Fix: Unable to edit the Header/Footer with Elementor in few cases.